jslefche/rsquared.glmm/README.md

 # R-squared for generalized linear mixed-effects models

+#### This function has been completely rewritten and included in the piecewiseSEM package as `sem.model.fits`.
+See updates here: https://github.com/jslefche/piecewiseSEM/

 Description:

 Implementation of Schielzeth and Nakagawa's R2 for generalized linear mixed effects models in R. This function improves on the `r.squaredGLMM` function in the `MuMIn` package by incorporting different link functions for GLMERs and also returning other useful information, such as the model specification, and additional fit criteria in the form of AIC values.